adroidea/bot/README.md

 ### Voices

 > TODO : Update this screenshot.
-It's better now
+It's better now, so much better
 - Auto manage voice channels, deletes and creates channels so only one is needed
 ![image](/assets/voice-channel-feature.gif)